 Getting our needs met in a relationship is complicated.
 Due to conflicting emotional blueprints, using vulnerable communication doesn’t always immediately solve a problem.
-But there comes a time in every relationship where you will decide if the woman is actually going to help you get your needs met and make you happy, or if you’re going to have to move on
+But there comes a time in every relationship where you will decide if your partner is actually going to help you get your needs met and make you happy, or if you’re going to have to move on.

-In order to find a woman who can do that, it’s helpful to learn how to judge an individual’s response to your vulnerable communication.
+In order to find someone who can do that, it’s helpful to learn how to judge an individual’s response to your vulnerable communication.
 By doing so, you can immediately tell how important your well-being is to the person that you are seeing.

 - Does your significant other address your concerns, or do they shame you for bringing them up?
 Do they dodge the conversation altogether?

-- Does your significant other find ways to make you feel better, or is she staying on the defensive?
+- Does your significant other find ways to make you feel better, or are they staying on the defensive?

 - Is your partner responding to the facts, or actually getting in tune with your emotional well-being?